Academic and Instructional Procedures 2

 Academic Sanctions Procedure - Career and College Promise Students

-College Academic Progress: When a Career and College Promise (CCP) student has taken two or more courses in the selected CCP pathway(s) and has less than a cumulative 2.00 GPA in college coursework, the student will not be able to continue in the CCP Program at CVCC.
-An appeal process is in place for students who have experienced extenuating circumstances during that semester.
+College Academic Progress: When a Career and College Promise (CCP) student has taken two or more courses in the selected CCP pathway(s) and has less than a cumulative 2.000 cumulative GPA in college coursework, the student will not be able to continue in the CCP Program at CVCC.

-High School Academic Progress: When a CCP student is not making adequate progress toward high school graduation (credit completion/promotion standards), the student will not be able to continue in the CCP Program at CVCC.
+High School Academic Progress: A CCP student who is not making adequate progress toward high school graduation (credit completion/promotion standards) will not be able to continue in the CCP Program at CVCC.
 This academic progress is directly related to the student’s high school graduation plan.

-Student academic progress is monitored each semester and is recorded on the CCP Verification Form (either standard or provisional).
-This information is provided and verified by the student’s high school administrator or designee and communicated to the CCP Coordinator or Facilitator through the CCP Verification Form.
+Student academic progress is monitored each semester and is recorded on the CCP Verification Form.
+This information is provided and verified by the student’s high school administrator or designee and communicated to the CCP Admimistrator and/or Facilitator through the CCP Verification Form.
+The high school also provides a current high school transcript for each student.

 The student is responsible for officially applying for his/her degree, diploma, or certificate.
 A student can apply for and graduate from a program at the conclusion of the semester in which all requirements have been met.